 Well done!
-You’ve just taken the most difficult step in creating a terrific online presence – you’ve booked your headshot photography session.
+You’ve just taken the most difficult step in creating a terrific online presence – you’ve booked your business headshot photography session.

 As with a lot of things in life, the first step is the most difficult and from now on, it’s pretty easy.
 I’ll steer you through the whole process and show you how to get the very best results from the session.